acongo/game-of-thrones-vis/README.md

 This project allows users to explore data visualizations related to the many deaths that occur on the hit HBO show Game of Thrones.
 It includes a linked choropleth map and bar chart as well as a node diagram showing the links between killer and victim for the majority of the show's characters.
+For each visualization, users can explore the deaths that took place over a specific season using the slider near the top of the page.

 ## Setup